The Bankrate promise

 How much a study abroad program costs depends on a wide range of factors, from what the baseline education costs are in a particular country to what the study abroad program itself includes.
 The University of Louisville estimates that a semester-long study abroad program averages around $7,000 to $15,000.

-Remember, the cost of studying abroad doesn’t just include tuition; you’ll also need to factor in flights, meals, health insurance and more.
+The cost of studying abroad doesn’t just include tuition; you’ll also need to factor in flights and other transportation, meals, health insurance, class materials and any souvineers you want.
 Below is a sampling of estimated fees from a variety of programs.

 Cost of study abroad by region/country

-According to Open Doors, the most popular destinations for study abroad are Spain, Italy, the United Kingdom, France and Australia.
+The most popular destinations for study abroad are Italy, Spain, the United Kingdom, France and South Korea.
 However, some of these destinations are also among the most expensive.
-Research from APRIL International finds that Australia is the most expensive country to study in based on annual university costs and annual cost of living, while the United Kingdom and France are not far behind.
+Research finds that Australia is the most expensive country to study in based on annual university costs and annual cost of living, while the United Kingdom and France are not far behind.

 |Country||Estimated annual cost (tuition and cost of living)|